ajaman190/ETG_Inventory_Management_System_Project/README.md

 ● Press 'P' - To print the purchase detail of Customer with their customer id.

+                - Call purchaseDetial() funtion and ask to enter customer id.

 ● Press 'E' - To Exit
 ```